jordan4ibanez/lovr-ts-example/README.md

 which basically allows you to run ``make`` and it will rebuild your changes and run your project automatically.

 One more thing, before you upload your code to github.
 Make sure you ``.gitignore`` the node_modules folder.
 You do not want that mess in your repo. :D

+I also set a ``.gitignore`` for the ``out/`` folder.
+This is so it does not clutter my github gui change updater.
+You don't have to do that if you don't want to.

 So now you should be able to run this project with 2 simple commands: